Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are wonderful.

-Since real books appear to be going the way of the vinyl record, I suggest that you try to find an acid-free glue.
-(Glues that are not acid-free will eventually eat away the paper.)
+I suggest you try to find an acid-free glue.
+Glues that are not acid-free will eventually eat away the paper.
 If a glue is acid-free, it will be clearly stated on the label.
 If there is no information about the glue's acid ingredients, then assume the glue is not acid-free.

 PVA glue is a liquid but they are not all the same.
 Eileen's Tacky glue is thick and, just as it says, tacky.
 It is not easy to reposition paper with this glue but I have found that these types of thick glues work well on book cover repairs.

 When repairing pages, I like to use one of Brodart's book repair glues.
 It can be thinned with water if it is too thick.
 I have used Brodart's Bind-Art Adhesive and like it, too.
 I have a small container into which I squeeze the glue.
 Sometimes I add a bit of water for thinning the glue.
 Then I apply the glue with a small brush or a bamboo toothpick or skewer.